the episode

 John McLarty: Right.

 Kimberly Faith: We can overcome in Christ.
-And I I love that you brought that verse up because I think that kind of goes kind of segues into our seventh our seventh reason, which if salvation can be lost, then God is not who he says he is.
+And I love that you brought that verse up because I think that kind of segues into our seventh our seventh reason, which if salvation can be lost, then God is not who he says he is.

 John McLarty: Very good.

 Kimberly Faith: And, you know, to claim that a believer can lose salvation really distorts the nature of God.
-And and we’ve got some examples of that, you know, and and I just, you know, kinda in in the law, we like to use logic.
+And we’ve got some examples of that, you know, and I just, you know, kind of in the law, we like to use logic.
 Well, you’d think well, we try to, let’s put it that way.
 Sometimes the law is not very logical.
-But it’s kind of like, it for example, if we can lose our salvation, it implies that God didn’t foresee the sins a believer would commit, which is which would then contradict his omniscience because God knew every failure
+But it’s kind of like, for example, if we can lose our salvation, it implies that God didn’t foresee the sins a believer would commit, which would then contradict his omniscience because God knew every failure

 John McLarty: Right.

 John McLarty: Well, it’s just kind of breaking his word.
-He Jesus could never say you have you presently possess eternal life, everlasting life.
+Jesus could never say you have, you presently possess eternal life, everlasting life.
 That would not be true if we could lose it.
 It’s like, how can you lose something that Jesus said is everlasting?

 John McLarty: Right.